SCUM Manifesto: Reception

-As parody and satire
+As parody or satire

+Gender-studies scholar Breanne Fahs writes that SCUM manifesto is simultaneously satirical and serious, representing an absurdist expression of feminist humor.
 Laura Winkiel, an associate professor of English at the University of Colorado at Boulder, argues that the "SCUM manifesto parodies the performance of patriarchal social order it refuses".
 Winkiel further suggests that the manifesto is "an illicit performance, a mockery of the 'serious' speech acts of patriarchy".
 The SCUM women mock the way in which certain men run the world and legitimize their power, Winkiel contends.
 Similarly, sociologist Ginette Castro states: If we examine the text more closely, we see that its analysis of patriarchal reality is a parody [...]
 The content itself is unquestionably a parody of the Freudian theory of femininity, where the word woman is replaced by man [...]
 All the cliches of Freudian psychoanalytical theory are here: the biological accident, the incomplete sex, "penis envy" which has become "pussy envy," and so forth [...]
 Here we have a case of absurdity being used as a literary device to expose an absurdity, that is, the absurd theory which has been used to give "scientific" legitimacy to patriarchy [...]
 What about her proposal that men should quite simply be eliminated, as a way of clearing the dead weight of misogyny and masculinity?
 This is the inevitable conclusion of the feminist pamphlet, in the same way that Jonathan Swift's proposal that Irish children (as useless mouths) should be fed to the swine was the logical conclusion of his bitter satirical pamphlet protesting famine in Ireland.
 Neither of the two proposals is meant to be taken seriously, and each belongs to the realm of political fiction, or even science fiction, written in a desperate effort to arouse public consciousness.